anchit-chandran/how-to-compsci-msc/README.md

 - one of the best projects if your group is good
 - expect to do a lot of programming for it but most indicative of real world software engineering
 - asking for more difficult project can screw you over by making you team leader of less experienced group
+- Prioritize developing a well-rounded software product—including frontend, backend, and testing, along with writing a strong report, rather than getting caught up in gathering all requirements.
+If you have an external client, remember they are there to provide context, but if they present too many or frequently changing requirements, prioritize execution.
+Your grade is ultimately based on delivering quality work as assessed by your lecturer, not the external client.

 ## Job Tips